Chased on Vacation and Told of Unsolved Murders in Del Rio, Texas – a True Story

 On a Two Week Vacation

 Mom and Dad both had a two week vacation and, when they picked-up my two brothers and me from our grandparents.
 We were going to drive (Dad of course was going to drive and we were going to ride along) across the country and he had a list of places he wanted us to see, before we went to live with him and Mom in South Bend, Indiana.

 Dad drove straight south to Mobile, Alabama, where we went swimming in the gulf.
 There were all kinds of shells and creatures in the water.
-My brothers and I wanted to take some home with us, so, mom got a gallon glass jar for us and we caught some creatures and what looked like a snail shell, and filled the jar with water from the gulf.
+My brothers and I wanted to take some home with us, so, mom got a gallon glass jar for us and we caught some creatures and what looked like a ordinary snail shell, and filled the jar with water from the gulf.
+Of course it was not an ordinary snail shell.
 Within half an hour, a creature came out of the snail shell and filled the jug smothering everything else.
 Dad stopped for us to dump the dead creatures, then we were on the road again.

 We headed west from Mobile, Alabama, stopping to eat and stretch our legs in or near New Orleans, Louisiana, than another couple of hours we arrived at a beautiful lake with a sandy beach, we were at Lake Charles, Louisiana.

 Lake Charles Louisiana